113ll3/Ibmclouddocscli/idt/commands.md

 #### `host`
 {: #host}

-* Parameter that is used to define the host name of the app when you deploy to {{site.data.keyword.cloud_notm}} Foundry.
+* Parameter that is used to define the hostname of the app when you deploy to {{site.data.keyword.cloud_notm}} Foundry.
 * Usage: `ibmcloud dev deploy --host [hostname]`

 #### `ibm-cluster`